 Your fall move-in date is closer than you think, which means it's time to start planning your dorm room décor and making your shopping list.
 Even those dorm rooms that seem like the dreariest of them all — think cinder block walls and fluorescent lighting — can be transformed into cozy living spaces where you'll love to study and hang out.
 Here are a few ideas to help you customize your space into a welcoming retreat without breaking the bank.

 Colleges can have strict rules when it comes to dorm living.
-Be sure to read up on them in your handbook or ask your resident adviser (RA) if you're not sure what's allowed.
-For most schools, hanging pictures with nails is prohibited and some colleges have restrictions on microwave and mini refrigerator usage and size due to electricity concerns and fire safety.
-While breaking some of your school's dorm room rules might seem harmless, they can land you an expensive fine.
+Be sure to go online and read the policies and terms and conditions for student housing.
+Some schools may have restrictions on microwave and mini refrigerator usage and size due to electricity concerns and fire safety.

 If you can, take measurements of your room, bed, windows and closets.
-If you are too far to visit your dorm room, try to find measurements on your school's website or through your RA.
+If you are too far to visit your dorm room, try to find measurements on your school's website.
 You want to make sure that anything you purchase will fit nicely without cluttering your already tight quarters.
 Before you make your shopping list, you'll want to know which furniture comes standard in your room, such as a desk or dresser, so you can figure out how to work with and around them.